Diminished Value Claim: North Carolina

-If your vehicle was damaged in an accident in the state of North Carolina and underwent repairs, its resale value is likely to be less than what it was before the crash.
+If your vehicle was damaged in an accident in North Carolina and underwent repairs, its resale value is likely to be less than what it was before the crash.
 This loss in market value is known as diminished value, and it is recoverable in North Carolina through a diminished value claim filed with the at-fault party’s insurance company.
-If the other driver was uninsured, you can also file a diminished value claim with your own insurance company.

 Summary – North Carolina Diminished Value Claims